 During these early years, the majority of society members were gynecologists and GYN pathologists.
 Over time, other groups of health care providers such as family physicians, and advanced practice clinicians such as nurse practitioners, physicians’ assistants, and nurse midwives became interested in and adopted the use of colposcopy for their patients.
 This resulted in a continuing need for training clinical providers to perform colposcopy, and over time, improve their knowledge and skills.
 Within the last 15 years, U.S. obstetrics-gynecology and family practice residency training programs turned to the ASCCP for their didactic colposcopy training needs.
 So not only was the ASCCP offering continuing medical education courses, but the ASCCP consistently provided opportunities for physicians in training to receive basic graduate education courses in colposcopy followed by practical exposure in their residency programs.

-Today, the ASCCP’s educational programs, both Continuing Medical Education (CME) and non-CME activities, center around seven major activities:
+Today, the ASCCP’s educational programs, both Continuing Medical Education (CME) and non-CME activities, center around six major activities:

 - Live meetings (e.g., postgraduate programs, procedural workshops, and the annual meeting)

 - The Journal of Lower Genital Tract Disease